Credit Value Adjustment (CVA)

 The Federal Reserve System initiated the Comprehensive Capital Analysis and Review (CCAR) for the largest banks.
 This started the next generation of comprehensive regulatory stress tests.

-CCAR’s primary objective is to ensure that a repeat of the 2008 financial crisis is avoided by giving regulators better and advance visibility into stress testing results of bank balance sheets regularly.
+CCAR’s primary objective is to ensure that a repeat of the 2008 financial crisis is avoided.
+It is designed to do this by giving regulators better and more advanced visibility of stress testing results of bank balance sheets regularly.

 CCAR is a forward-looking operation that gives a detailed view of capital and risk for two years in the future.
-The supervisors define macroeconomic scenarios that are used to determine the profit and loss for each quarter.
+Supervisors define macroeconomic scenarios that are used to determine the profit and loss for each quarter.
 It is key to note that failing banks are not authorized to carry out share buybacks or pay dividends.
-Thus, CCAR is strictly adhered to by the banking industry.
+Therefore, CCAR is strictly adhered to by the banking industry.
 The following diagram illustrates the CCAR processes.

 Coherence is one of the challenges of designing useful stress tests.
 Coherence means that besides the scenarios and sensitivities being extreme, they must be reasonable or possible.
-However, it is difficult to develop a coherent stress test because of the following reasons.
+However, developing a coherent stress test is difficult because of the reasons discussed below.

-Dynamic risk factors change throughout the life course.
-This makes it difficult to develop a coherent stress test as risk factors all move simultaneously.
+Dynamic risk factors change throughout their lives.
+This makes developing a coherent stress test difficult since all risk factors move simultaneously.
 For example, not all currencies can depreciate at once; some have to appreciate.

-The problem of coherence is more acute when taking into account stress scenarios for risks for marked-market portfolios.
-Value at Risk (VaR) is used to manage the risk of portfolios of traded securities and derivatives.
+The problem of coherence is more acute when taking stress scenarios for risks for marked-market portfolios into account.
+Value at Risk (VaR) is used to manage the risk of traded securities and derivatives portfolios.
 The many positions in the trading book must be mapped to tens of thousands of risk factors tracked daily.
 The resulting data is used to estimate parameters such as volatility and correlation.
-Finding coherent outcomes in such a high dimensional universe is complicated.
+Finding coherent outcomes in such a high-dimensional universe is complicated.

 The supervisor deals with the task of specifying a joint outcome that is coherent for all risk factors.
 Safe-haven assets must be possessed by every market shock scenario that causes flights from risky assets.
 This challenge is compounded by the complicated task of finding a jointly coherent real and financial factor scenario.

-The 2009 SCAP tested simple scenarios with GDP growth, unemployment, and house price index (HPI) as the dimensions of the state space.
+The 2009 SCAP tested simple scenarios with GDP growth, unemployment, and the house price index (HPI) as the state space dimensions.
 The market risk scenario was based on historical experience.
-However, historical scenarios never test for something new.
+However, historical scenarios never test for emerging phenomena.

 The following are challenges in modeling a bank’s losses: